Budget Vote and BOE Election

 BUDGET VOTE AND BOARD OF EDUCATION ELECTION

-In order to vote, an individual must be registered with either the school district or with Dutchess/Columbia County Board of Elections (depending on County of residence)
+In order to vote, an individual must also be registered with either the school district or with Dutchess/Columbia County Board of Elections (depending on County of residence).

-Register to vote by mail with the Board of Elections:
+You may also register to vote with the Board of Elections:

 By submitting an on-line application for voter registration with the Department of Motor Vehicles at https://dmv.ny.gov/more-info/electronic-voter-registration-application.

-Notice is also given that personal registration of voters is required pursuant to Section 2014 of the Education Law.
+VOTER REGISTRATION: Notice is also given that personal registration of voters is required pursuant to Section 2014 of the Education Law.
 Any qualified voter may register to vote for the Annual School District Election and Vote at the District Office as described above.
-The register for said Annual School District Election and Vote shall include all persons who shall have presented themselves personally for registration and shall also include all persons who shall have been previously registered for and have voted at any annual or special school district election or vote held or conducted during the 2016, 2017, 2018 or 2019 calendar years.
+The register for said Annual School District Election and Vote shall include all persons who shall have presented themselves personally for registration and shall also include all persons who shall have been previously registered for and have voted at any annual or special school district election or vote held or conducted during the 2018, 2019, 2020 or 2021 calendar years.
 A resident who is registered with the Dutchess or Columbia County Board of Elections is also qualified to vote.
 Voter qualifications are thus: must be a United States citizen; 18 years of age or older; and a permanent resident within the District for a period of thirty (30) days immediately prior to the vote.

-Anyone interested in becoming a candidate for the Board of Education of the Pine Plains Central School District may contact the District Clerk for a self-nomination form.
+BOARD OF EDUCATION ELECTION: Anyone interested in becoming a candidate for the Board of Education of the Pine Plains Central School District may contact the District Clerk for a nominating petition packet.